AzureADQuickStarts/AppModelv2-WebApp-OpenIDConnect-DotNet/README.md

 products:
   - aspnet
   - azure-active-directory
-name: Sign in a user in an ASP.NET Web App with OpenID Connect and the Microsoft identity platform endpoint
+name: Sign in a user in an ASP.NET Web App with OpenID Connect and the Microsoft identity platform
 urlFragment: AppModelv2-WebApp-OpenIDConnect-DotNet
 description: "This sample demonstrates a ASP.NET Web App application that authenticates users against Azure AD"
 ---
-# Sign in a user in an ASP.NET Web App with OpenID Connect and the Microsoft identity platform endpoint
+# Sign in a user in an ASP.NET Web App with OpenID Connect and the Microsoft identity platform

  1. [Overview](#overview)
  1. [Scenario](#scenario)